lionelmace/vpc-on-classic-vsi/vsi_is_create_instance_cli.md

    ```
    {:screen}

-   If you do not have one available, you can create an {{site.data.keyword.vpc_short}} by using the `ibmcloud is vpc-create` command.
+   If you do not have an {{site.data.keyword.vpc_short} available, you can create one by using the `ibmcloud is vpc-create` command.
 For more information about creating an {{site.data.keyword.vpc_short}}, see [IBM Cloud VPC CLI Reference](/docs/vpc-infrastructure-cli-plugin?topic=vpc-infrastructure-cli-plugin-vpc-reference#vpc-create).

 4. List the subnets that are associated with the {{site.data.keyword.vpc_short}}.
    ```